lightstep/opentelemetry-examples/collector/nginx/README.md

 ## Running the Example

-You can run this example with `docker-compose up` in this directory and it will generate some requests that send metrics to OTEL.
+You can run this example with `docker-compose up` in this directory.
+Using `docker-compose --profile loadgen up` also creates an instance to send requests to the NGINX service.
 You'll want to view this in Lightstep with a dashboard.
-You can create a

 ## Configuration